SuoweiHu/blog.simon-hu.org/content/posts/2024/10 - October/2024-10-16 GovCMS ahoy drush not found/index.md

 ---
 title: "Reoslution for [\"/usr/local/bin/drush\": not found\"]"
 date: "2024-10-16"
-categories: ["Ahoy", "GovCMS"]
+tags: ["Ahoy", "GovCMS"]
 ---

 ## Error Repeated

 For some of the GovCMS client, I ran into this problem while trying to install the client website on my local computer: after running `pygmy up`  to crank up the amazie container, `composer install` to install the package, I got the following error while running `ahoy build` (same for `ahoy up`):

 ```
 > ahoy build
 [+] Building 1.0s (29/37)                                                                                                     docker:desktop-linux
  => [php internal] load build definition from Dockerfile.php                                                                                  0.0s
  => => transferring dockerfile: 244B
  ...
  ...
  ...